DETAILED ACTION

 coupling a blood collection interface to the other one of the first port and the second port of the dual port adapter [claim 18]

-an initial blood volume diversion device positioned in-line with the extension tube between the blood draw device and the blood collection interface, wherein the initial blood volume diversion device comprises a diversion and isolation chamber configured to receive and hold an initial volume of blood drawn through the extension tube by the blood draw device;
+an initial blood volume diversion device, wherein the initial blood volume diversion device comprises a diversion and isolation chamber configured to receive and hold an initial volume of blood drawn through the extension tube by the blood draw device;

-allowing the initial volume of blood to flow through the blood draw tube and the extension tube and into the vented flashback and diversion chamber of the blood sample collection system. [claim 14, lines 25-28]
+allowing the initial volume of blood to flow through the blood draw tube and the extension tube and into the vented flashback and diversion chamber of the blood sample collection system; and isolating the initial volume of blood in the vented flashback and diversion chamber, to prevent outflow thereof back into the dual port adapter during collection of a subsequent blood sample. [claim 14, lines 18-23]

 [The Examiner notes that the vented flashback and diversion chamber of Burkholz is considered to read on the instantly claimed diversion and isolation chamber]